 How to Detect Phishing Attack?

 Here are the common phrases or text found in the phishing email:

 “Verify your account.”

-Businesses should not ask you to send passwords, login names, Social Security numbers, or other personal information through e-mail.
+Businesses should not ask you to send passwords, login credentials, Social Security numbers, or other personal information through e-mail.

-If you receive an e-mail from Microsoft asking you to update your credit card information, do not respond: this phishing scam.
+If you receive an e-mail from Microsoft asking you to update your credit card information, do not respond.
+Instead, send a separate email to the Microsoft support team to verify the email they sent.
 To learn more, read Fraudulent e-mail that requests credit card information sent to Microsoft customers.

 “If you don’t respond within 48 hours, your account will be closed.”